alliedtelesis/py-networking/srcdoc/vlan.rst

 Vlan Feature
 *****************
-Vlan feature provide access to ethernet layer2 Vlan of the device.
+Vlan feature provides access to ethernet layer2 vlan of the device.

 Operations